DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ### Example: Scroll an Element into View

-TestCafe scrolls to reach items that are on the page but not on-screen.
-Therefore, TestCafe API doesn't have a dedicated scroll action.
+Since TestCafe scrolls to reach items that are on the page but not on-screen, the TestCafe API does not have a dedicated scroll action.

 You can use any action (for example, [hover](#hover)) to scroll towards the desired part of the page.